mona2050/Spring-Based-AlertingSystem/README.md

 3. PatientVitals class consists of oxygenlevel, pulser rate, temperature along with the patient id.
 #### The service layer has following functionalities.
 1.The PatientMonitorSimulatorServiceImpl class generates the patient vitals.

 2. The VitalValidationServiceForErrorsImpl class checks the vitals of patients whether the values are valid or not.

 3. The VitalCheckServiceImpl class checks whether the values are within the specified range and if not it sets the flag.

 4. The Alerting raising module raises an alert when the values are out of range.
+#### The restful controllers consists of
+1.IcuRestController has the api link for diffrenet functionalities of bed.
+2.PatientRestController contains api for patient related functions.